gretawarren/gretawarren.github.io/_pages/about.md

 My doctoral research examines the efficacy of counterfactual explanations in explainable AI, and aims to develop a human-centred approach to explaining AI system decisions that is grounded in psychological evidence.

 I have a B.A.
-(Hons) in Psychology from [Trinity College Dublin](https://psychology.tcd.ie/about/), and I worked as a research assistant in a neuroscience lab prior to beginning my PhD.
+(Hons) in Psychology from [Trinity College Dublin](https://psychology.tcd.ie/about/), and I worked as a research assistant in [Trinity College Institute of Neuroscience](https://www.tcd.ie/Neuroscience/research/) prior to beginning my PhD.
 I was born in Warrane/Sydney, Australia, but grew up in a small village on the west coast of Ireland.
-Along with [almost 2 million other people](https://www.cso.ie/en/releasesandpublications/ep/p-cpsr/censusofpopulation2022-summaryresults/educationandirishlanguage/), I speak [Irish (Gaeilge)](https://en.wikipedia.org/wiki/Irish_language), the native and official language of Ireland.
+I also speak [Irish (Gaeilge)](https://en.wikipedia.org/wiki/Irish_language), the native and official language of Ireland (along with [almost 2 million other people](https://www.cso.ie/en/releasesandpublications/ep/p-cpsr/censusofpopulation2022-summaryresults/educationandirishlanguage/)!).

 ### News